Curse of Dimensionality in Neural Network Optimization: Related Works

 Barron spaces, introduced in~\cite{ma2022barron}, generalize Barron's seminal work~\cite{barron1993universal} in neural network approximation theory.
 A function $f: X \to \mathbb{R}$ is said to be a Barron function if it admits an integral representation of the form

 for some Borel probability measure $\pi$ on $\mathbb{R} \times \mathbb{R}^{d} \times \mathbb{R}$, and if its Barron norm, as defined in~\cite{ma2022barron}, is finite.
 Here, $\sigma: \mathbb{R} \to \mathbb{R}$ denotes an activation function.
-When $\sigma$ is chosen as the ReLU function, Barron functions can be approximated by finite-width two-layer neural networks with a dimension-independent approximation rate in terms of the number of parameters~\cite{ma2022barron}.
-Moreover, Barron functions constructed using the ReLU activation function exhibit low complexity in statistical learning theory~\cite{ma2022barron}.
-These properties extend to Barron functions with certain other activation functions~\cite{li2020complexity}.
+Barron functions can be approximated by finite-width two-layer neural networks with a dimension-independent approximation rate in terms of the number of parameters, given various choices of activation functions.
+For example,~\cite{ma2022barron} demonstrated that for the ReLU activation, these functions exhibit both dimension-independent approximation rates and low statistical complexity.
+These favorable properties extend to Barron functions with certain other activation functions~\cite{li2020complexity}.

 Both finite-width and infinite-width two-layer networks in the mean-field scaling can be expressed in the integral form given in~\eqref{intrep}.
 This integral representation facilitates the study of parameter evolution under gradient flow by leveraging the 2-Wasserstein gradient flow in the parameter distribution, as discussed in~\cite{wojtowytsch2020can,wojtowytsch2020convergence}.
-For a more comprehensive discussion on Barron spaces, see~\cite{barron1993universal,ma2022barron,li2020complexity,weinan2022representation}.
+For a more comprehensive discussion on Barron spaces, see~\cite{ma2022barron,li2020complexity,weinan2022representation,wojtowytsch2021kolmogorov}.

+In this work, we focus on Barron functions defined by~\eqref{intrep} equipped with the finite Barron norms adopted from~\cite{ma2022barron,li2020complexity,weinan2022representation,wojtowytsch2021kolmogorov}.
+Crucially, these norms are well-defined for only Lipschitz continuous activation functions, and therefore our primary analysis of Barron spaces is restricted to this class.
+For non-Lipschitz continuous activations, where these norms may be incompatible with our tools using 2-Wasserstein gradient flows, we focus instead on finite-width networks, which remains a realistic and important setting.
+We defer the detailed discussion to Section \ref{maintheoremproof} and Appendix \ref{localproof}.
+For further literature on Barron spaces for general activation functions, including approximation rates and embedding properties, see~\cite{heeringa2024embeddings,siegel2020approximation,siegel2022high,siegel2024sharp}.